-Numerous organizations across the UK accept used medical equipment, such as wheelchairs and walkers.
-Donating your wheelchair, walker, mobility scooter, or any other large equipment to an organization is an eco-friendly approach and a great way to help poor people.
+Numerous organisations across the UK accept used medical equipment, such as wheelchairs and walkers.
+Donating your wheelchair, walker, mobility scooter, or any other large equipment to an organisation is an eco-friendly approach and a great way to help poor people.

 Return the Equipment

 Returning your old medical equipment to the original supplier is another way to get rid of it.
 Contact the company and ask the staff whether they offer disposal services.
 Some suppliers in the UK have already employed disposal services.
 However, the company will dispose of your old equipment if you have purchased the item through them.

 Selling your used medical equipment is another option to consider.
 There are various ways to sell the used item on the internet.
 For instance, you can look into Facebook groups to find people who need such equipment.
 You can also list the old product on eBay and other third-party websites.

 If you have failed to donate, return, or sell your used medical equipment, you should go for the disposal method.
 We recommend everyone to consider the above ways before disposing of their old medical products.
 That way, you can prevent them from ending up in landfills.

 Ask a friend, neighbour, or do an online search to find a disposal centre in your local area.
 Make a list of disposal companies and contact each of them.
 Ask the staff whether they take used medical equipment like walkers and wheelchairs.
 Don’t forget to ask about the costs.
 The reason is that some disposal centres in the UK charge for the pickup service.